swisspost-postbox-qa/worker/README.md

 The project code is published under an open-source license (to be specified).

-Generated QA outputs are intended for community use.# worker Tools to compare postbox objects in OSM and «Swiss Post Standortsuche»
+Generated QA outputs are intended for community use.